We've finally brought support for searching with multiple Railcards to TrainSplit.

 Getting that right, consistently, without breaking the journey or missing savings, is where things usually fall apart.

-This is where TrainSplit does the heavy lifting.
+This is where we do the heavy lifting.

 A real example

-- and still find the best split ticket combinations across the whole journey
+Now, you can specify all of this upfront, and we will find the best split ticket combination across the journey for all passengers.

 Everything else stays the same